Zenika/zen-foot/README.md

 - if they are related to an "in progress" or "ready for acceptance story", please add a checklist or a comment into the checklist

-- Otherwise, if the bug is related to a done story (in "Done" or "sprint X (done)", you can create a new ticket to add to the backlog
+- Otherwise, if the bug is related to a done story (in "Done" or "sprint X (done)", or is not related to any story, you can create a new ticket to add to the backlog.

 # Any comment to make about user stories ?

 Feel free to add a comment on the trello !

+# Architecture of the application

+For more information about the architecture of the project, have a look at the [architecture document](./architecture.txt)